nrfconnect/sdk-nrf/doc/nrf/ug_matter_configuring_controller.rst

 *********************

 CHIP Tool for Android (also known as Android CHIPTool) is the recommended Mobile controller for mobile, which allows you to test Matter applications using an Android smartphone.
-You can use it in the :ref:`development environment setup option <ug_matter_configuring>` where Thread Border Router and Matter controller are running on separate devices.
+For Matter over Thread, you can use it in the :ref:`development environment setup option <ug_matter_configuring>` where Thread Border Router and Matter controller are running on separate devices.

 To use CHIP Tool for Android, choose one of the following options: